js216/CeNTREX/DAQ/README.md

       database =

 The `config` dictionary will contain this and other information.
-In particular, it keeps track of the `time_offset` (see section on Data structure).
+In particular, it also keeps track of the `time_offset` (see section on Data structure), as well as whether control is currently running.
 Other GUI classes may also have a `config` dictionary to contain metadata specific to them.

 Device configurations are read from `.ini` files in the chosen directory.
 (Thus choosing a different directory allows for a different set of devices or device configurations to be loaded.)
 These files have the structure:

     [device]
-    name = Hornet               # name of device as used internally by the program label = Hornet              # name of the device as displayed by the program path = beam_source/pressure # where to store the numerical CSV/HDF data driver = Hornet             # name of the driver class constr_params = COM_port    # parameters to be passed to the driver constructor correct_response = True     # for connection testing row = 0                     # row in the main program to place the controls in column = 0                  # column for the same
+    ...

+    [attributes]
-    [attributes]                # attributes to be stored with the HDF dataset column_names = time, IG pressure
+    column_names = time, IG pressure
     units = s, torr
     ...

-    [...]                      # any number of further controls for the device
+    [...]

+The `[device]` section has to contain the parameters specified in the `ControlGUI.read_device_config_options()` function.
+The `[attributes]` are copied verbatim into the HDF file, and displayed in the `MonitoringGUI`.
+Any following config file sections specify the controls to be displayed in `ControlGUI`.

 Four types of controls are supported: `Checkbutton`, `Entry`, `OptionMenu`, and `Button`.
 All controls require a label (for `Button`s, it gets placed on the